bitonal/Project1_Cource4/README.md

 # Project1_Cource4

-like toe this wepsite in Azure App Service:https://pizzaproject.azurewebsites.net Create a Prototype for Joe’s Pizza Portal Using Selenium, NUnit, and SpecFlow to Develop and Test.
+Create a Prototype for Joe’s Pizza Portal Using Selenium, NUnit, and SpecFlow to Develop and Test.
 Deploy it into Azure VM Using Jenkins
 Create a Prototype for Joe’s Pizza Portal Using Selenium, NUnit, and SpecFlow to Develop and Test.
 Deploy it into Azure VM Using Jenkins
 Course-end Project 1